coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

   * Alt+Ctrl+F1 will go back to the Gui.
   * `chvt [num]` will swtich as well
   * `who` will list all of the terminals
+  * on Centos GUI is on tty1.
+VT7 (Alt+Ctrl+F7) is often, but not always the GUI...
+CHECK THIS!!
 ```
 vagrant  :0           2019-01-24 15:43 (:0)
 vagrant  pts/0        2019-01-24 15:43 (:0)  --  first gui term